AinunNashwa/Time-Series-Cases-in-Malaysia-Prediction-using-Deep-Learning/README.md

 *Suggestions to Improve the Performance of Model*

 1) Collect more training data
-2) Make sure no extreme values in the dataset
-3) Increase the complexity of the model layer
+2) Increase the complexity of the model layer
-4) Used correct number of window size
+3) Used correct number of window size

 ### Credits
 `You can load the dataset from here`